lextudio/snmpresponder/docs/source/index.rst

 Alternatively, you can download the Python package from `GitHub repo <https://github.com/lextudio/snmpresponder/releases>`_ and install is manually.

-The tool requires Python 2.6 up to Python 3.7.
+The tool requires Python 3.7+.

 Source code
 -----------